AmmaraRazzaq/BookReviewWebsite/README.md

 ## Website Features

-1. Users can register and log in.
+1. Create account and log in.

 2. Search books from a database of 5000 books using book name, author name or ISBN number.